by Martin Maenza

 For about a year, they kept a lower profile.
 The two pulled a heist here and a robbery there, making just enough money to keep them in the lifestyle they’d grown accustomed to.
 But the week-by-week existence was starting to get old, and it was affecting their relationship.
 Throttle had been in touch with a mysterious contact for a few months now, and they even pulled off a crime specified by this contact.
 They were paid well for their work, and that was all they had heard about it until a few weeks ago.

-“Yeah,” said Chad, AKA Throttle.
+“Yeah,” said Chad, alias Throttle.
 “I think enough water’s passed under that bridge and out into the bay.”
 He tapped his upper pocket, where a small envelope was safely kept.
 “It’s time we returned to our hometown.”

-Ricky, AKA Blindside, glanced up at the front sign of the building they’d just reached.
+Ricky, alias Blindside, glanced up at the front sign of the building they’d just reached.
 The name was displayed in large letters over the entry way to the tall business building.
 “Here we are,” he said.
 “The Loman Building.”

 Chad grabbed him by the arm.
 “Time to meet our new employer, hon.”
 The two men entered the revolving door together and headed into the lobby.
 Their next stop was the upper floors, which very few knew housed the Sinister Citadel, home of the Secret Society of Super-Villains.